jonatanalvelid/ImSwitch-etSTED/README.md

 If the widget softlocks due to not following the steps above and not having hardware connected, press the ```Unlock softlock``` button.

 ## Running etSTED experiments
+For real etSTED experiments, the software requires a NI-DAQ data acquisition board and surrounding microscope hardware (see ImSwitch documentation for further information).
 To perform etSTED experiments, use at least one camera for the fast method, one laser for the fast method, one laser for the scanning method, and one point-detector for the scanning method.
 Compile a configuration JSON file according to the instructions in the ImSwitch documentation and looking at the provided examples.
 The etSTED widget section requires the above-mentioned pieces of hardware to be listed.
 Compile an analysis pipeline for your task at hand, using the same input and output as the ones provided and additional numerical input parameters, alternatively use the intensity spike detection pipeline provided.
 Then follow the steps described above, with the following modifications:

 1. Configure the camera settings in the ```Image Controls``` widget.
 Use an exposure time smaller than the ```Update period``` set in the etSTED widget.
 2. Adjust the binary threshold and smoothing until a binary mask of the region of interest is calculated.
 This will automatically be used by the method upon recording.